staskh/awesome-math-and-trading/BOOKS.md

 * [Reading, Writing and Drawdown Arithmetic](https://byfire.substack.com/p/reading-writing-and-drawdown-arithmetic) _By Paleologo_ Probability of a Drawdown Occurring within a Future Date

+* [The Original Turtle Trading Rules](https://www.tradingwithrayner.com/wp-content/uploads/2014/11/OriginalTurtleRules.pdf) (2008) The system provides answers for each of the decisions a trader must make while trading.
+The system makes it easier for a trader to trade consistently because there are a set of rules which specifically define what should be done.
+The mechanics of trading is not left up to the judgment of the trader.

 # Algorithmic Trading

 * [Python for Algorithmic Trading Cookbook](https://amzn.to/48NQdWc) _By Jason Strimpel_ (2024) Harness the power of Python libraries to transform freely available financial market data into algorithmic trading strategies and deploy them into a live trading environment.